Keep warm to keep the bugs away

 Winter Fuel Payment

-If you do not currently receive a Winter Fuel Payment, and think you might qualify, then check with the Winter Fuel Payments helpline.
+If you don't receive a letter and think you may quality, then check with the Winter Fuel Payments helpline.
+See Useful Contacts/Organisations section.

 Staying cool in the summer